XanderdenDuijn/CityGML-Utility-Network-ADE/README.md

 - The FME Data Inspector
 - The FZK Viewer (https://www.iai.kit.edu/english/1302.php)

 After putting the data in a database, the data can be visualized by making a connection in e.g. ArcScene.
-This enables you to 'simulate' e.g. what objects are affected by a utility strike.
+This enables the user to 'simulate' e.g. what objects are affected by a utility strike.

 # References
 For more information, check out: